yongning0310/tp/docs/UserGuide.md

 <br>

 ## Glossary
-* **[Command Line Interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface)** : A text-based interface where you can input commands to interact with the computer's programs
+* **[Command Line Interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface)** : A text-based interface where you can input commands to interact with the computer's programs.
 * **Command terminal**: A terminal is a text input and output environment.
 It is mainly used to launch the application for our purposes.
 Open your terminal by:
-    * Searching and clicking `Command Prompt` on Windows
+    * Searching and clicking `Command Prompt` on Windows.
-    * Searching and clicking `Terminal` on Mac and Linux (Ubuntu)
+    * Searching and clicking `Terminal` on Mac and Linux (Ubuntu).
-* **Parameters**: Parameters are additional information the command needs in order for it to perform its function successfully
+* **Parameters**: Parameters are additional information the command needs in order for it to perform its function successfully.
-* **JSON**: JSON is a lightweight format for storing and transporting data so that both humans and computers can easily read and understand it
+* **JSON**: JSON is a lightweight format for storing and transporting data so that both humans and computers can easily read and understand it.

 --------------------------------------------------------------------------------------------------------------------